-- 2 tablespoons (7g) whole coriander seed, toasted in a dry skillet until fragrant
+- 2 tablespoons (7g) whole coriander seeds, toasted in a dry skillet until fragrant

-- 1 tablespoon (6g) whole cumin seed, toasted in a dry skillet until fragrant
+- 1 tablespoon (6g) whole cumin seeds, toasted in a dry skillet until fragrant

-- 1 tablespoon (6g) whole fenugreek seed, toasted in a dry skillet until fragrant
+- 1 tablespoon (6g) whole fenugreek seeds, toasted in a dry skillet until fragrant

 - 2 1/2 teaspoons (6g) cardamom seeds, toasted in a dry skillet until fragrant (see note)